jacquelynmoore16/DASC6020-Final-Project/README.md

 This project aims to build a K-Nearest Neighbors (KNN) regression model to predict annual fisheries landings in Alaska based on various oceanographic features.
 The model is trained and evaluated using data filtered by specific regulation areas.

 ## Data
-The dataset used in this project is `iphc_fulldataset_full_depth.csv`, which contains the following features:
+The dataset, `iphc_fulldataset_full_depth.csv`, used in this project is the final output from `Moore_Miller_FinalProject_Preprocessing_CSCI6020.Rmd', which contains the following features:
 - `avg_temp`: Average Temperature
 - `avg_oxy`: Average Oxygen
 - `avg_chloro`: Average Chlorophyll